mpodles/iFabric/README.md

 Networking SDN Fabric that I would like to be a step towards fully automated telecommunications.

+The following document goes as follows:
+  1. Current idea
+  2. What's implemented
+  3. Possible problems
+  4. Possible extensions

+## The idea
 The idea consist of:
-  1. any topology made out of P4 switches
+  1. Topology: any topology made out of P4 switches with SDN controller/s
+  2. Configuration: things that Operator has to provide to the iFabric
-  2. self-learning control-plane program
+  3. Control-plane: self-learning control-plane program

+The iFabric should provide a abstract definition of any high-performance hardware network (Infrastracture as a Code).
+It should, under configuration that iFabric Operator makes, be capable of representing currently used networks (TCP/IP, Fibre Channel etc.) and any other packet-based networks that Operator might want to set-up to meet communication requirements.

+The first requirement was set to try to be as backwards-compatible as possible.

+The structures that make the iFabric are presented with provided example of how iFabric might implement IP/MAC network.
+Later, I highlight other sample iFabric network implementation.

 ## 1. Topology:

-Topology is made out of P4 switches connected in any way and Nodes connected to them in any way You want.
-That means, Nodes can be connected to any free switchport on any switch (that is, not used for inter-switch connections) with as many links as they need.
+Topology is made out of P4 switch and Nodes connected to them.
+Both switch-interconnections and Nodes to switches are whatever we want.
+For Node it means that, they can be connected to any switchport on any swich with as many links per switch as they need.

+Nodes we might have in our first example could be:
+  - email_server
+  - database_server
+  - firewall
+  - website_1
+  - website_dr_1
+  - website_dr_2

-Nodes can be put into Groups so groups are sets of nodes.
-We should be able to put Node into many groups at once.
+Nodes can be put into Groups.
+We should be able to put Node into many groups at once for example:

-In an example

-### What Operator defines
+  1. Websites:
+    - website_1
+    - website_dr_1
+    - website_dr_2
+  2. DR:
+    - website_dr_1
+    - website_dr_2
+  3. Servers:
+    - email_server
+    - database_server

+## 2. Configauration:

 Before iFabric bringup (and possibly while fabric is operational, but unsure if current design supports that) we define:
-  - flows, ( F = { flow_1 , flow_2 ... flow_n} )
+  - flows, ( F = {flow_1, flow_2 ... flow_n} )
   - policy, ( Pol = {pol_1, pol_2 ... pol_3} )

 Both of those should be as user-friendly and automated in their generation as possible.

 Flows in an example IP/MAC fabric we might want to configure could look like:
-F = {flow_to_firewall_ip, flow_to_server1 , flow_to_servers_1_to_20 ...}
+F = {flow_to_firewall_ip, flow_to_server1, flow_to_servers_1_to_20 ...}

 Policies we could define in this fabric could be: